tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 **My problem was that all of my chocolate had melted and reformed into a huge mess!** I had literally no seed chocolates.
 Creating tempered chocolate from scratch is possible, just incredibly hard.[^3]

-[^3] Almost a year later, I realized I could have bought 100% cocoa chocolate from Whole Foods and used that as my seed.
-This would have solved all my problems...
+[^3]: Almost a year later, I realized I could have bought 100% cocoa chocolate from Whole Foods and used that as my seed.
+This is a HUGE mistake on my end...

 There are a ton of ways to temper chocolate from scratch that involve a [marble table](https://www.callebaut.com/en-US/node/74#popup), double boiler, [sous vide, food processor & heatgun](https://www.seriouseats.com/2014/12/the-food-lab-best-way-to-temper-chocolate.html), and a [microwave](https://youtu.be/p5_kheJtQO4).